 Accident In The Workplace: The ways to show how your injury happened so you can make a UK compensation claim

-Accident in the workplace: Records of all workplace accidents must be kept by your employer.
-This page reveals why your employer is required by law to keep records and which records you can use to prove how your accident happened, so you can win compensation for your injuries.
+Your employer must keep records of any accident in the workplace.
+This article reveals why your employer is required by law to keep records; the records that should be kept and which records you can use to prove how your accident happened to help support your compensation claim for work injury.

 Why must your employer keep records of every accident that happens in the workplace?